bobluppes/graaf/README.md

 Graaf is created with the goal of providing a lightweight, header-only graph library that is easy to use and extend.
 It is designed as a lightweight alternative to the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html).
 Graaf is written in modern C++20 and is designed with generality in mind.
-As such, it can be used to store any user-defined vertex and edge class.
+As such, it can be used to store any user-defined vertex and edge class as well as allow users to perform complex algorithms.

 # How to use Graaf